 What is lockdown fatigue and what are the 3 core elements in reducing stress and being positive during lockdown.

 Download 8 free-to-use email templates covering stretching, sleep, medical emergencies, fire safety, comfort and more.

 We discuss home working mental health risks employers should consider, and how they can be managed.

 Being pregnant while COVID-19 spreads must be a scary time.
 This advice can help support pregnant staff when temporarily working from home.

 This crisis has massively increased the number of people working from home.
-But what are the risks that an employer needs to consider?
+But, what are the safety and ergonomics risks that every employer needs to consider?

-Normal routines have been disrupted, many are finding it more difficult to fall to sleep – and sleep well.
-Why, and what can we do about it?
+Normal routines have been disrupted and many are finding it more difficult to fall to sleep.
+Why?
+And, what can we do about it?

 Try formal and regular conference or video calls for staff beyond your daily stand-ups or weekly round-robins.
 Why not look at doing a Friday post-drinks meet-up via video, or set up a WhatsApp chat group.
 We have buddied regular homeworkers with new homeworkers so that they can aclimatise.
 That way people can feel supported through the transition.